DanielXMoore/Civet/civet.dev/cheatsheet.md

 (independent of whether they are declared as operators in the other module):

 <Playground>
-import { operator foo } from 'bar' x foo y export operator rfoo(x, y) y foo x
+import { operator contains } from 'bar' x contains y export operator has(x, y) y contains x
 </Playground>

 ## Conditions